The Case for Cloud Computing

 One vital point that quite a few IT departments overlook or underestimate is the T1 Line Internet requirements for carrying out cloud computing.
 In a recent case study, the chief information officer of a insurance company said he had to increase the company's network power by a factor of five when they switched to another vendor's cloud computing product.
 This is not a rule of thumb for everyone, but it's a great example of what one organization implemented.
 If you are preparing to switch to a cloud computing strategy, do yourself a big favor by first talking about your bandwidth requirements with an independent T1 line consultant who can give you all your available alternatives such as 10 Gig Ethernet service.

-We help you with AR T-1.
-This page is a quick summary of the products specifically offered by T1Market in Bull Shoals.
+We broker AR T-1.
+This page is a quick listing of the products specifically offered by T1Market in Bull Shoals.

-Going forward, our goal is to continuously enhance our product offerings.
-We now provide enterprise products usually employed by bigger firms, particularly: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even provide complimentary managed Cisco routers for multi-year agreements.
-Primarily, our goal is to create a bond with you - our client - that will definitely last for years to come.
-Obtaining your trust is just what we do all the time.
-Saving you cash on economical broadband services is precisely how we keep it.
+As we go forward, our goal is to regularly improve our product offerings.
+We now deliver business products usually utilized by bigger corporations, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also provide free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to develop a bond with you - our client - that will definitely last for years to come.
+Earning your trust is exactly what we do all the time.
+Saving you cash on inexpensive MPLS services is how we keep it.